TomaszNowakDev/C_Programming_final_project/README.md

 * The entire game board must be represented by a data structure of game square structures which you can traverse along, this can be implemented either using an array or a linked list.
+* game board you should randomly position a user-defined number of snakes and a user-defined number of ladders.
+* A ladder always transports the player to a higher index (cannot be outside the game board).
+A ladder should transport a player between 1 and 10 squares forward, this should be randomly set for each ladder upon board initialisation.
+* A snake always transports the player to a lower index (cannot be outside the game board).
+A snake should transport a player between 1 and 10 squares back, this should be randomly set for each snake upon board initialisation.
+* The last square on the board cannot be occupied by the head of a snake.
+* The first square on the board cannot be occupied by the foot of a ladder.
+* A square can be occupied by at most the foot of one ladder or the head of one snake.

 ![](images/start.jpg)